The 4 Enabling DisciplinesDexterity

-Boehringer Ingelheim's Vetmedica division conceived the idea for this Forum back in 2009.
-The intent was to create a meeting place to exchange perspectives and practices among some of the main players in the industry.
-Initially the meeting was labeled the European Forum because the main emphasis was on developments occuring in Europe.
-Over the years, interest was peaked all across the globe and the number of participants coming from other countries has increased every year.
+Boehringer Ingelheim's Vetmedica division initially conceived the idea for a Forum over 10 years ago.
+The aim is to create a meeting place to exchange perspectives and practices among some of the main players in the industry.
+Initially the meeting was labeled the European Forum because the main emphasis was on developments occurring in Europe.
+However over the years, interest was peaked all across the globe and, as a result, the number of participants coming from countries worldwide has increased every year.

-Initially the Forum was structured in a traditional way with speakers, panel discussions and break out sessions.
-After three such Forums, two factors led Hugo Seemer - the driving force behind the Forum - to think about redesigning the experience.
-Firstly, participants indicated in their feedback that they would like to have more time to interact with other participants.
-Secondly, Hugo realized that actually every participant had very valuable know-how to share and could potentially take on the role of speaker.
-How could this know-how be made more generally available?
+The original design of the Forum was structured in a traditional way with speakers, panel discussions and break out sessions.
+After three such Forums, two factors led Hugo Seemer from Boehringer Ingelheim's Vetmedica - the driving force behind the Forum - to think about re-designing the experience.

-In 2013, Hugo called me up and asked me if I could help design the upcoming Forum scheduled to take place in Amsterdam.
-I was delighted to take on the challenge.
-Creating participatory meetings and events is one of Ensemble Enabler's specialties.
+The planer of the Forum from Boehringer Ingelheim contacted Ensemble Enabler and requested us to re-design the upcoming Forum which was scheduled to take place in Amsterdam.
+We were delighted to take on the challenge because creating participatory meetings and events is one of Ensemble Enabler's strong points.

-At the Forum in Krakow for instance, the theme was the emergence of global standards in the industry.
-Participants discussed this issue from the perspective of Animal Welfare, Consumer Demand and International Trade.
-Their views from these perspectives were documented throughout the day and presented to the participants at a cocktail reception prior to dinner.
+For example, the theme for the Forum in Krakow was the emergence of global standards in the industry.
+Participants discussed this issue from the perspective of three perspectives: Animal Welfare, Consumer Demand and International Trade.
+All their ideas and recommendations from each thematic perspective were documented throughout the Forum.
+An initial overview of the results and recommendations was presented to them at a cocktail reception prior to a joint dinner.

-This new design has been very favorably received by the participants of the Boehringer Ingelheim Annual Forum - so much so that one participant recently told me that he cannot imagine going back to the more traditional meeting structure.
-The Forum is now in its fourth year under the new design.
+This new design approach has been very favorably received by the participants of Boehringer Ingelheim's Annual Forum.
+One participant shared with us that he "...cannot imagine going back to the more traditional meeting structure."